nhoughto5/NickHoughton/_posts/iOS/2017-09-01-objC-staticLib-to-swift.md

 ---
 layout: Day
-title: Converting an Obj-C Static Library to Swift
+title: Converting an Objective-C Static Library to Swift
 category: iOS
 meta: Going from old to new with minimal hair loss
 layout: Post